0xZ0F/Z0FSuite/README.md

 # No longer being worked on.
+I'll probably remake it sometime in the future.

-# Z0F Suite - EARLY DEVELOPMENT
+# Z0F Suite

 Security suite focused around saving you time.
 Cheat sheets, quick tasks, and more.